Don't Stop Believin' (TV series): Deng Yilin's Family

-Zhong Junliang's Family

 Production

 Filming for Don't Stop Believin started on 10 May 2012 and ended on 16 July 2012.
 The school scenes would be filmed at East Coast Primary School and the production studio.
 Out-of-studio filmed scenes included locations like NEX, City Square Mall, Punggol, Serangoon, Bishan and Sentosa.

 Producer Soh Bee Lian said that there might be a sequel to Don't Stop Believin, though this sequel would involve a new cast and would take some time to produce.
 The sequel may replace Unriddle 2 in having a third instalment.